How old do I have to be to participate?

 Are there scholarships?

 There will be a limited number of scholarships available to DAAPCamp Residential Campers.
-There are no scholarships for the Business of Fashion or Middle School camps.
-Please see the Scholarship and Aid page of our website or the 2014 DAAPcamps brochure for details.
+Please see the Scholarship and Aid page of our website or the 2015 DAAPcamps brochure for details.

 How much are the scholarships for?